prahladyeri/VisualAlchemist/README.md

 ## What it is

 Visual Alchemist is a visual design tool for Entity Relationship Diagrams (ERD) that can be run by using a webserver and a browser.
-Once the tables and their field are designed the code to create the entities can be generated and executed on the target database system.
+Once the tables and their fields are designed the code to create the entities can be generated and executed on the target database system.

 ## Version 1.0.7